Down Payments: Do I Need To Put Money Down To Get A Small Business Loan?

 Bank Loans & Lines Of Credit

 Business lines of credit from a bank are different in that a down payment is not required.
 Secured lines of credit may require collateral but will not require a down payment.
-Learn more about collateral requirements for business loans.
 A personal guarantee or blanket lien may be required in place of specific collateral for some loans.

 Online Loans & Lines Of Credit

-Online loans and lines of credit are also a top choice for business owners for another reason: They do not require a down payment.
-However, for most loans, collateral or a personal guarantee will be required to secure the loan.
-Learn more about personal guarantees before applying for your next loan.
+Online loans and lines of credit are also a top choice for business owners because they do not require a down payment.
+However, for most loans, collateral or a personal guarantee will be required.

 SBA 7(a) Loans